Luizbrandt/Luizbrandt/readme.md

 ## :wrench: Projects

 - Billboard Hot 100 WebScrapper that creates a homepage containing the top 10 single's music videos using Node.Js, Vue + Vuetify and Puppeteer.
+- Id generator for a company that creates a '.svg' file containing dynamic data (such as name, role, time of association, etc).

 <br/>